amitgarg/apps-flow-bookmarks/README.md

 Both of these above file types should be checked-in to repo, to make sure that bookmarks are available to all developers.

 ## Features

+### Configurations contributed to Settings

+- `codeNavigator.diagramsDir`
+This setting is used to configure the directory where the diagrams will be saved.
+The default value is `docs/flows`

+- `codeNavigator.appsDir`
+This setting is used to configure the directory where the apps are located.
+The default value is `packages/apps`

+- `codeNavigator.projectName`
+This setting is used to configure the project name.
+The default value is `teams-modular-packages`

 ### Commands contributed to Command Palette

 - `ACN: Load Bookmarks from an App`